-I am a Melbourne-based performer, writer, director and dramaturg.
 Since 2001, I have been making works that blend performance, art and anthropology to explore the fragility of the human condition with subversive humour.
 Lately I’ve been collaborating with choreographers to make performances that combine text and dance.
 Often I use performance to reflect critically on its place in theatres, to examine power relations, and to consider the relevance and social function of art itself.
 The starting process is often a written text or idea imagined responding to a self-generated impulse to tell a story or explore a form.
 I draw mainly from my experience to create autobiographical fiction.
 I am an Australia Council Creative Australia Fellow and a Mike Walsh Fellow.
 In 2016, I received a Churchill Fellowship to research socially engaged and site-specific practices in Europe and North America.
-I hold a Master of Arts (Art in Public Space) from RMIT.
+I graduated from the VCA with a Postgraduate Diploma in Performance Creation in 2008 and I hold a Master of Arts (Art in Public Space) from RMIT.

 As a performer and collaborator, I have worked with Tamara Saulwick (Public), Ian Pidd, Jessica Wilson and Bec Reid (Passenger), and with Ridiculusmus (The Eradication of Schizophrenia in Western Lapland).
-As a dance dramaturg I have worked with choreographers Jo Lloyd (Confusion For Three) and Luke George (Erotic Dance).
-I most recently collaborated with illustrator Michael Fikaris on a comic book called Instruction Manual for Lonely Mountains.
-It is an adaptation of my stage play Green Screen and is for sale at $20 (including postage).
+As a dance dramaturg I have worked with choreographers Jo Lloyd (Confusion For Three) and Luke George (Public Action, Erotic Dance).
+I recently collaborated with illustrator Michael Fikaris on a comic book called Instruction Manual for Lonely Mountains.